Shopify/bigtable-emulator/README.md

 docker run -it -p 9035:9035 shopify/bigtable-emulator
 ```

 You can specify the tables and column families you need using the `-cf` switch.
-The format is a comma separated list of <instance>.<table>.<column family>.
+The format is a comma separated list of &lt;instance>.&lt;table>.&lt;column family>.
 Ex:

 ```
 docker run -it -p 9035:9035 shopify/bigtable-emulator -cf dev.records.data,dev.records.metadata